hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/4-security/index.md

         - backup when system is not heavily used
     - data restoration takes time
     - extra storage costs (to store backup)
+- backup medium
+    - tape based
+        - huge storage capacity
+        - serial access
+        - cheap per GByte
+        - slow to create backup
+        - slow to recover files
+        - fragile
+        - some tapes may not work in different tape drives
+            - eg: proprietary standards or vendor locking mechisms
+    - hard disk based
+        - quick to produce backup
+        - quick to recover files
+        - direct access
+        - cost per GByte varies/can be
+        - expensive
+        - large capacities
+        - hard disk can fail losing large
+        - amounts of data.
+    - cloud based
+        - off-site technology used so not so vulnerable to on-site disasters
+        - maintenance costs borne by supplier
+        - security arranged by supplier
+        - security of data issues
+        - unlimited capacity available
+        - need reliable internet connection
+            - with high bandwidth

 ## Protect